stfc/docker-and-gh-actions-for-ml/docs/2-containerising-it.md

     This Dockerfile is still fairly basic.
 When you're containerising applications in a production-ready setting, you will want to put a bit more time into doing some of the "best practices" for Dockerfiles that we don't have time to fully explore today, such as:

     - Restricting the image so that the container runs as an unprivileged user instead of the default root user.
     - Splitting the Dockerfile into separate builder and app stages, so that we can install all our dependencies in the builder and then copy the built files into our app stage.
-This means that our final app image doesn't need to have things like curl or Poetry installed - it just has the installed dependencies and the application code.
+This means that our final app image doesn't need to have things like curl or uv installed - it just has the installed dependencies and the application code.
 This can significantly reduce image sizes.

 !!! success "Well containerised!"
     You have now successfully containerised your application!